-To be short, we know that outrageous stuffs like that never happened in real life.
+To be short, we know that outrageous stuff like that never happened in real life.
 Most of the time that is.
-Because there are some well documented cases where seemingly superhuman feats happen for real.
+Because there are some well-documented cases where seemingly superhuman feats happen for real.
 And the exploits of World War II have a lot of stories to tell.
 It got clandestine missions that rival the wildest James Bond stories.
 Among them is the story of a pilot that did something that no other pilots have done before.
-Armed only with a M1911 pistol, someone going by the name Owen J. Baggett managed to bring down an enemy plane.
+Armed only with an M1911 pistol, Owen J. Baggett managed to bring down an enemy plane.

-I was intrigued on the story on how someone could do such a feat.
+I was intrigued by the story of how someone could do such a feat.
 After doing a bit of research online, I found information about the man.
 His whole name is Owen John Baggett.
 His life before the war was just like anyone else’s.
-In 1920, at Graham, Texas, Baggett was born.
+In 1920, in Graham, Texas, Baggett was born.
 He graduated from the Hardin-Simmons University in 1941.
 There he was a drum major.
-He found work in Wall Street soon after he graduated.
+He found work on Wall Street soon after he graduated.

 Little that he knew that he was about to make history there.

 Again, the date is March 31, 1943.
-He and his US airmen was given the mission to bomb a railroad bridge in Pyinmana, Burma.
+He and his US airmen were given the mission to bomb a railroad bridge in Pyinmana, Burma.
 There he flew a B-24 Bomber, the Liberator.
-Before we move on, let’s first take a walkthrough on the bomber Baggett piloted.
+Before we move on, let’s first take a walkthrough of the bomber that Baggett piloted.

 The B-24 bomber was designated as a heavy bomber, made by an American company Consolidated Aircraft.
-Together with the other heavy hitter, like the B-17, it’s widely used during the war.
-The bombing operations in the Pacific was its preferred usage, due to its range.
+Together with the other heavy hitter, like the B-17, it was widely used during the war.
+The bombing operations in the Pacific were its preferred usage, due to its range.
 In fact, it saw action in the long-range bombing of Japan.
 It was even used in anti-submarine warfare.

 The Liberator carried bombs, as well as defensive M2 Browning machine guns in 4 turrets.
 Again, as was mentioned, this was the plane that Baggett and his squadron flew in their mission in Burma.
 But during the mission, they were intercepted by a group of Japanese fighters.
 The planes belonged to the 64 Sentai of the Imperial Japanese Army Air Service.
 The fighters were the Nakajima Ki-43 Hayabusa (Peregrine Falcon).

 Much like the Zero, the Hayabusa is light and agile.
-It could outmaneuver enemy aircrafts, but it lacked protections like armor.
-Allied pilots pointed out how hard it is to target but could broke apart easily with few hits.
+It could outmaneuver enemy aircraft, but it lacked protections like armor.
+Allied pilots pointed out how hard it is to target but could break easily with few hits.
 Nevertheless, it became a feared fighter and became well known for its performance in East Asia.
-The Hayabusa shot down more Allied aircrafts than any other Japanese fighters.
+The Hayabusa shot down more Allied aircraft than any other Japanese fighters.

-And now, thirteen of these finely tuned fighters is about to engage the B-24 squadron of Baggett.
+And now, thirteen of these finely tuned fighters are about to engage the B-24 squadron of Baggett.